archivesunleashed/aut-docs/docs/about.md

 ## Project Team

-The Archives Unleashed Toolkit is brought to you by a team of researchers at the University of Waterloo, including:
+The Archives Unleashed Toolkit is brought to you by a team of researchers at the University of Waterloo and York University.
+Originally, called "warcbase", the AUT has had major contributions from a number of people including:

 - **Jimmy Lin**, David R. Cheriton Chair, University of Waterloo David R. Cheriton School of Computer Science
 - **Ian Milligan**, Assistant Professor, University of Waterloo Department of History
+- **Nick Ruest**, Digital Assets Librarian, York University
+- **Ryan Deschamps**, Post-Doctoral Fellow, University of Waterloo Department of History
 - **Alice Zhou**, Undergraduate Research Assistant, University of Waterloo David R. Cheriton School of Computer Science
 - **Jeremy Wiebe**, PhD Candidate, University of Waterloo Department of History
-- **Nick Ruest**, Digital Assets Librarian, York University
-- **Ryan Deschamps**, Post-Doctoral Fellow, Department of History

 ## License